Jennifer Campbell, PMP, EP

 Community Relations Specialist

-Alyssa Savage is one of TWC’s Community Relations Specialists.
+Alyssa Savage is a Community Relations Specialist.
 Her passion and experience in economic and environmental research makes her a great asset to the team.
 Alyssa earned her Bachelor of Arts (Honours) in Economics and Environmental Studies at the University of Victoria where she completed her thesis focused on modelling land access of Indigenous communities and traditional knowledge.
 She has also contributed to research on ecological restoration, social conflict, and natural resource policy.
 Through volunteer, academic, and professional endeavors, Alyssa has participated in restoration and monitoring field work in collaboration with various stakeholders and Indigenous community members.

-Aidan Downing is our Intern.
-This role provides him with a first-hand experience into the world of consulting through one-on-one peer mentoring and hands-on work.
-His work allows him to gain valuable knowledge about social and environmental consulting, business development strategies, and interpersonal skills that will enrich his experience at the University of Victoria.
+Aidan Downing is our Business Administrator.
+Aidan supports the team by coordinating office activities, supporting bookkeeping and budgeting, and assisting his colleagues whenever necessary.
+His work allows him to gain valuable knowledge about social and environmental consulting, business development strategies, and interpersonal skills that will enrich his experience as a business student at the University of Victoria.
 Aidan’s desire to learn about environmental and social consulting makes him a great asset and enables him to make the most of his experience at TWC.

 Lisa Nye is a senior associate with over 33 years of experience working with Indigenous organizations and communities, governments and industry in various areas including social and economic development, strategic planning, Treaty Negotiations, First Nation economic development, resource management, energy initiatives, innovative policy and regulatory operations.
 Lisa worked for 28 years with the BC Government primarily in consultation and engagement roles with Indigenous Nations and organizations across British Columbia.
 Working as a consultant over the last 9 years, Lisa is facilitating dialogues on critical issues, engaging with Indigenous Nations and communities, developing strategies, creating achievable plans, collaborating on economic and social innovation and developing practical policy .
 In 2007, Lisa’s work with Indigenous Nations and communities was recognized when she received the Lieutenant Governor’s Medal for Excellence in the Public Service.the Public Service.